 Guidelines for creative submissions are flexible: poems, short-stories (up to 5000 words), visual art pieces, collages, drawings, comics, anything as long as it's printable!
 Feel free to take a look at our previous issues for inspiration.

 Open Board Positions 2023

 We are currently looking to expand our team.
 Soapbox is a student-run journal focused on promoting voices that creatively engage with concepts and cultural objects in the broadest sense, through publishing academic, artistic, and interdisciplinary works.
 Soapbox is a collaborative effort in gaining experience and experimenting with running a small publishing platform.
 All members take part in actively shaping what Soapbox is by weighing in on editorial decisions and take part in any aspects of publishing (both online and in print).

 In general, the time commitment expected is between four and six hrs/week, including a weekly two-hour meeting.
 The journal is run on a voluntary basis.
-For all roles, applicants should be based in the Amsterdam area and available for at least the remaining academic year (until June 2023).
+For all roles, applicants should be based in the Amsterdam area and available for weekly meetings for at least the remaining academic year (until June 2024).